micalm/checklist-going-live/README.md

 ### Performance
 - [ ] Use the Chrome DevTools and throttle your CPU and network with 10x CPU slowdown and set the network to "Good 3G".
+- [ ] Use Lighthouse-Metrics to check how the site behaves if not accessed from the best-case-location

 ## 3. Check content (with an open console)
 - [ ] Are all strings / images present (and translated)?